Prerelease:Super Mario World (SNES)

 The "SUPER MARIO BROS.
 4" sprite can be found in the graphics data of the game's non-Japanese releases only.

 |Japan||Earlier US||Found in Gigaleak||Later US||Final US|

 The first early title screen not only doesn't show the 4 but also doesn't have the copyright info.
 Given that the later "SUPER MARIO BROS.
-4" shot has both of these, it's possible that neither was ready at that earlier point or a bug prevented them from appearing on the title screen.
-The early US title screen is missing grass tiles on top of the ground, both early title screens have slightly thicker shading on the letters than later version, similar to the title screen of Super Mario Bros.
-3 (this thicker shading is likely the cause of the infamous stray pixel on the W in the final version).
-The thicker shading is also present in the Japanese version.
+4" shot has both of these, it's possible that neither was ready at that point or a bug prevented them from appearing on the title screen.
+The early US title screen is also missing grass tiles on top of the ground.

 The font used for message boxes and overworld level names differs slightly from the final version.
 From the level names shown in the commercials, we can tell that the capital letters "Y", "A", "N", "V", "M", and "G" are differently shaped, as is the number "4".